sean-poole/CodeWars/SQL/8kyu/SQLGrasshopper-SelectColumns.md

+# SQL Grasshopper: Select Columns

+## Task
-# Greetings Grasshopper!
+Greetings Grasshopper!
-# Using only SQL, write a query that returns all rows in the custid, custname, and custstate columns from the customers table.
+Using only SQL, write a query that returns all rows in the custid, custname, and custstate columns from the customers table.

-# Table Description for customers:
+Table Description for customers:

-# Column	  Data Type	  Size	  Sample
-# custid	  integer	    8	      4
-# custname	string	    50	    Anakin Skywalker
-# custstate	string	    50	    Tatooine
-# custard	  string	    50	    R2-D2
+Column	  Data Type	  Size	  Sample custid	  integer	    8	      4 custname	string	    50	    Anakin Skywalker custstate	string	    50	    Tatooine custard	  string	    50	    R2-D2

-# Your solution should contain only SQL.
+Your solution should contain only SQL.

+## Solution
-## Get 'custid', 'custname', 'custstate' values from 'customers' table.
+Select 'custid', 'custname', 'custstate' values from 'customers' table.
-## Return 3 columns.
+Return 3 columns.

 SELECT custid, custname, custstate
 FROM customers